Metamask: Help please, React State is not changing, when trying to fetch account balance

 The Problem:

-object to not reflect the changes made by the component.
+When trying to fetch an account balance in React, it’s common for the state object to not reflect the changes made by the component.
 This can happen due to several reasons:

 - Initial state is frozen: When you first render your app, the initial state might be frozen, meaning that any updates are not applied.